Functional selectivity

-Functional selectivity (or “agonist trafficking”, “biased agonism”, “biased signaling”, "ligand bias" and “differential engagement”) is the ligand-dependent selectivity for certain signal transduction pathways relative to a reference ligand (often the endogenous hormone or peptide) at the same receptor.
+Functional selectivity (or agonist trafficking, biased agonism, biased signaling, ligand bias, and differential engagement) is the ligand-dependent selectivity for certain signal transduction pathways relative to a reference ligand (often the endogenous hormone or peptide) at the same receptor.
 Functional selectivity can be present when a receptor has several possible signal transduction pathways.
 To which degree each pathway is activated thus depends on which ligand binds to the receptor.
 Functional selectivity, or biased signaling, is most extensively characterized at G protein coupled receptors (GPCRs).
 A number of biased agonists, such as those at muscarinic M2 receptors tested as analgesics or antiproliferative drugs, or those at opioid receptors that mediate pain, show potential at various receptor families to increase beneficial properties while reducing side effects.
-For example, pre-clinical studies with G protein biased agonists at the μ-opioid receptor show equivalent efficacy for treating pain with reduced risk for addictive potential and respiratory depression.
+For example, pre-clinical studies with G protein biased agonists at the μ-opioid receptor have shown equivalent efficacy for treating pain with reduced risk for addictive potential and respiratory depression.
 Studies within the chemokine receptor system also suggest that GPCR biased agonism is physiologically relevant.
 For example, a beta-arrestin biased agonist of the chemokine receptor CXCR3 induced greater chemotaxis of T cells relative to a G protein biased agonist.
+Unlike a traditional balanced antagonist, a biased antagonist of the chemokine receptor CXCR4 that blocks G protein signaling while allowing beta-arrestin recruitment and endocytosis was shown to avoid tolerance.

 Functional vs. traditional selectivity

 Functional selectivity has been proposed to broaden conventional definitions of pharmacology.

 Traditional pharmacology posits that a ligand can be either classified as an agonist (full or partial), antagonist or more recently an inverse agonist through a specific receptor subtype, and that this characteristic will be consistent with all effector (second messenger) systems coupled to that receptor.
 While this dogma has been the backbone of ligand-receptor interactions for decades now, more recent data indicates that this classic definition of ligand-protein associations does not hold true for a number of compounds; such compounds may be termed as mixed agonist-antagonists.

 Functional selectivity posits that a ligand may inherently produce a mix of the classic characteristics through a single receptor isoform depending on the effector pathway coupled to that receptor.
 For instance, a ligand can not easily be classified as an agonist or antagonist, because it can be a little of both, depending on its preferred signal transduction pathways.
 Thus, such ligands must instead be classified on the basis of their individual effects in the cell, instead of being either an agonist or antagonist to a receptor.

-It is also important to note that these observations were made in a number of different expression systems and therefore functional selectivity is not just an epiphenomenon of one particular expression system.
+These observations were made in a number of different expression systems, and therefore functional selectivity is not just an epiphenomenon of one particular expression system.